Choosing Your Juicer

 The important choice here is to decide if you want your main fruit and vegetable juicer to be able to do wheatgrass too.
 Low speed masticating juicers like the Sana 707 and the Omega 8006 will do a great job of wheatgrass, greens and all your other fruits and vegetables.
 If you already have a high speed juicer and want to take advantage of wheatgrass too, a great example of a high quality hand-operated wheatgrass juicer is the Z Star Juicer.
 If you want a ‘do it all’ juicer that is also relatively quick and convenient to use, the Vertical Slow Juicers in our range are again rightly the most popular and they perform well on wheatgrass too.

 All the juicers that are capable of juicing wheatgrass are in our Wheatgrass Juicers section.

 Choosing a Citrus Juicer

-If you want electricity to do the work, we have a great selection of motor powered citrus juicers to choose from starting with the stylish but economical CitriStar ranging right up to the professional quality Sage Citrus Press with commercial grade components and gorgeous styling.
+If you want electricity to do the work, we have a great selection of motor powered citrus juicers to choose from.
 With electric citrus juicers the half orange is pressed either by hand or by a levered top cone onto a spinning reaming cone.
 This extracts the juice and passes it through a strainer.
-For those of you who like their orange juice with 'bits' don't worry, these machines are designed to filter out the pips and leave a little texture in the juice.
+For those of you who like their orange juice with ‘bits’ don’t worry, these machines are designed to filter out the pips and leave a little texture in the juice.
 All the electric citrus reamers where you grip the half citrus fruit by hand deliver the best juice yield because you juice right down to the peel.